zama-ai/tfhe-rs/tfhe/docs/fhe-computation/compute/parameters.md

 ```

 {% hint style="info" %}
-These default parameters may be updated with in future releases of **TFHE-rs**, potentially causing incompatibilities between versions.
+These default parameters may be updated in future releases of **TFHE-rs**, potentially causing incompatibilities between versions.
 For production systems, it is therefore recommended to specify a fixed parameter set.
 {% endhint %}

 ## Parameters versioning and naming scheme

 Parameter sets are versioned for backward compatibility.
 This means that each set of parameters can be tied to a specific version of **TFHE-rs**, so that they remain unchanged and compatible after an upgrade.

-All parameter sets are stored as variables inside the `tfhe::shortint::parameters` module, with submodules named after the versions of **TFHE-rs** in which these parameters where added.
+All parameter sets are stored as variables inside the `tfhe::shortint::parameters` module, with submodules named after the versions of **TFHE-rs** in which these parameters were added.
 For example, parameters added in **TFHE-rs** v1.0 can be found inside `tfhe::shortint::parameters::v1_0`.

 The naming convention of these parameters indicates their capabilities.
 Taking `tfhe::parameters::v1_0::V1_0_PARAM_MESSAGE_2_CARRY_2_KS_PBS_TUNIFORM_2M128` as an example: